mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/choose-infrastructure/eks/index.md

 enterprise: false
 ---

-When installing Konvoy on EKS infrastructure, you can choose from multiple configuration types.
+When installing Konvoy on EKS, you can choose from multiple configuration types.
 The different EKS configuration types supported in Konvoy are listed below: